OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 * Geomapping data of endangered species (flora & fauna);

 * ADD MORE HERE

+* poor formatting of data
+* use of proprietary software
+* financial paywalls by publisher
+* usage restrictions by publisher
+* reluctance to publish due to fear of competition
+* …

 Another important aspect to note (as has always been) is that each openly released dataset requires a clear description of the context in which the data was raised (i.e., metadata), so that researchers who make use of the freely accessible data apply it in a meaningful analysis and reasonably transferred context.